MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 What’s more, MOOCs can scale to serve massive audiences, in the sense that these courses do not limit enrollment like traditional online education.
 Because anyone connected to the internet can enroll, MOOCs can “scale up” to accommodate hundreds of thousands of students in much the same way that internet startups can quickly scale up to accommodate millions of customers for new online products.

-MOOCs diverge from the older open courseware (OC) distance education model, which paired lecture videos with non-interactive textbooks and course readers.
+MOOCs diverge from the older open courseware (OC) distance education model, which pairs lecture videos with non-interactive textbooks and course readers.
 OC students often felt like they were auditing classes from the back row but were never allowed to participate altogether.
 By contrast, MOOCs rely on automated interactivity that can encourage participation much like the best on-campus course experiences.

 MOOC professors who suddenly find themselves with potentially huge audiences cannot possibly engage many of those students individually.
 In MOOCs, effective teaching depends upon interactive course design.
 The courses also capitalize on Facebook-style social networking to encourage students to interact with each other.
 Grading often relies on a blend of computerized exam scoring with peer review systems.